 Castor oil is a vegetable oil that is used for a wide range of cosmetic and medical purposes.
 It is said to provide health benefits for the face and skin.

-People typically take castor oil as a laxative, but the oil has potential benefits for the skin.
+People typically take castor oil as a laxative, but the oil has

 This article will outline what castor oil is and discuss its benefits for the skin, as well as how to use it and possible side effects to expect.